JOEL-TAMAKLOE/maji-ndogo-water-service/README.md

 ## Set-up
 You can use any of the following approaches to set up and run the project:
 1. ## For Quick Local Setup
-This method is ideal for running the project locally without additional configuration.
+  - This method is ideal for running the project locally without additional configuration.
   - Download and install MySQL from [mysql.com/downloads](https://dev.mysql.com/downloads/)
   - Run this command to load the database schema: mysql -u [USERNAME] -p < data/md_water_services.sql

   ## Note
--In the notebooks, replace the placeholders([USERNAME] and [PASSWORD]) in the SQL connection string with your local MySQL credentials:
+  - In the notebooks, replace the placeholders([USERNAME] and [PASSWORD]) in the SQL connection string with your local MySQL credentials:
- %sql mysql+pymysql://[USERNAME]:[PASSWORD]@localhost:3306/md_water_services
+  - ## %sql mysql+pymysql://[USERNAME]:[PASSWORD]@localhost:3306/md_water_services
   - Install Dependencies
-  pip install -r requirements.txt
+  - pip install -r requirements.txt
--Run Jupyter Lab: jupyter lab
+  - Run Jupyter Lab

 2. ## Using the .env File Method
-   Copy the .env.example file, change the placeholders with your credentials, and rename it to .env Add .env to .gitignore to exclude it from version control install requirements and run jupyter lab
+- Copy the .env.example file, change the placeholders with your credentials, and rename it to .env
+- Add .env to .gitignore to exclude it from version control.
+- Install requirements and run jupyter lab

 ---

   ## Contribution Guidelines
 Contributions are welcome!
 If you have improvement suggestions, please fork the repository and create a pull request.
 For major changes, please open an issue first to discuss what you would like to change

+---
+License
+This project is licensed under the MIT License - see the LICENSE file for details.